Flamethr0wer/ArduinoDS4/README.md

 1. Make the modification in your programme.
 2. Click the upload icon (or Sketch > Upload)
 3. While it is compiling, press the reset button on your Arduino
-    - On Windows with the Arduino IDE, this can be done
+    - On Windows with the Arduino IDE, this can be done after the "Compiling sketch..." notification changes to "Uploading..."

-5.
-TODO: note how have to click upload then press reset button

 ### 5. Restore